Romulo-Moraes/Assembly-Toolkit/05. Jumps/README.md

 JNE - Jump if not equal
 ```

-Every jump takes a symbol located in the .text segment.
+Every jump takes a label located in the .text segment.

-## 5.1 Symbols in .text segment
+## 5.1 Labels in .text segment
-A symbol represents an address in memory that points to the next instruction after the symbol.
+A label represents an address in memory that points to the next instruction after the symbol.
 It can be created by typing a name that cannot start with numbers and may include '_', 'a-z', and 'A-Z' in its content, ending with a colon.
 For instance:
 ```asm
 _append_number_in_rax:
     add rax, 0xa